Finnish Authenticator identification service

 Access rights to Finnish Authenticator require a contract

 A contract is concluded with the Digital and Population Data Services Agency on the use of the service.
 The contract is valid until further notice.
-You can find the contract template and its appendices at the bottom of this page.

 The service can be used free of charge if the organisation has previously used the Katso ID in its e-services to identify persons acting on behalf of a foreign company.